vishnu55510/Q-A-Chatbot-using-LLM/README.md

 Chains: Sequences of calls, either to an LLM or a different utility, with a standard interface, integrations, and end-to-end chain examples.

 Agents: LLMs that make decisions about actions, observe the results, and repeat the process until completion, with a standard interface, agent selection, and end-to-end agent examples.

+# Use Cases
+With LangChain, developers can create various applications, such as customer support chatbots, automated content generators, data analysis tools, and intelligent search engines.
+These applications can help businesses streamline their workflows, reduce manual labor, and improve customer experiences.